 Some issues to consider when deciding about bunion surgery:

-A bunion is an enlargement of bone or tissue around the joint at the base of the big toe.
 Treatment options for bunions include arch supports, custom-made orthotics, and custom-made shoes.
 All of these temporarily change the way the bones, muscles, and ligaments of the foot work together.
 They will not cure the bunion, but they may help relieve some structural problems that are contributing to it by:

 Arch supports are available without a prescription.
 Orthotics and custom-made shoes are available with a prescription and are professionally fitted to your foot.